ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/testing-quick-start.md

 To get started, let's write a simple Ballerina function and test it.

-1. First, let’s create a Ballerina project and add a new module.
+1. First, let’s create a Ballerina project.
 Use the `ballerina new` command to create the project.
 For more information on the command, see [Structuring Ballerina Code](/swan-lake/learn/structuring-ballerina-code/).

-    Following is the structure of a standard project with the default module.
+    Following is the structure of a standard project with the default package.
 In this example, default module has the source file ***main.bal*** and the test file ***main_test.bal***.

     ```bash
     project-name/
         Ballerina.toml
         Package.md
-        Module.md
         main.bal
-        [modules]
         [resources]
         tests/
             main_test.bal